Save Money with Fryer Oil Filtration

-Best-practice recommendations call for filtering the oil in your commercial fryer once a day, twice if your fryer gets used non-stop during business hours.
+Best-practice recommendations call for filtering the oil in your commercial fryer once a day, more if your fryer gets used non-stop during business hours.
 Many operators don’t see the value in filtering their oil this often, but ignoring the process can ruin the taste and texture of your food and cost you more on fryer oil and utility bills.
-In the worst cases, dirty oil can cause your fryer to break down or even create a grease fire.
+In the worst cases, dirty oil can cause your fryer to break down or even start a grease fire.

-Ways to Filter your Fryer Oil
+Ways to Filter Your Fryer Oil

-A second method is with a portable deep fryer oil filter system, which requires a little labor, but is quicker than manually filtering the oil.
+A second method is with a portable deep fryer oil filter system, which requires a little labor but is quicker than manually filtering the oil.
 These can be used with any type of fryer and include a nozzle that you insert into the frypot.
 The system will filter the oil and return it through the same nozzle.

 - Wear protective gloves and an apron.
 Oil should be warm when it gets filtered, so wearing protective gear will help you avoid burns.